charlespeters/ARWHD/_posts/2014-07-01-SASS-architecture.md

 - Development
 ---

-I officially use SASS on every single project I do.
+I officially use Sass on every single project I do.
 No matter what.

-The more time I spend using SASS the more I need to organize the way I structure those files.
+The more time I spend using Sass the more I need to organize the way I structure those files.
 Hugo Giraudel has a [post](http://www.sitepoint.com/architecture-sass-project/) about this and I one take this just a few steps further (or at least talk about how I do things).
 I have a `scss/` folder that has five or six folders inside of it.
 That makes my `main.scss` looks something like this:

 <pre><code class="language-scss">@import "bourbon/bourbon";
 @import "neat/neat";